Get access to everything we publish when you sign up for Outside+.

-Q: I've heard that a gluten-free diet is detoxifying.
+Q: I’ve heard that going gluten-free diet is detoxifying.
 Is that true?

 Q: What’s the difference between gluten intolerance and celiac disease?

 A: Broadly speaking, gluten intolerance means you’re having problems with foods that contain gluten.
 Specifically, you could be stricken with gassiness or bloating, which vanishes when you avoid foods with gluten as an ingredient.
 Celiac disease is an immune reaction that can physically damage your intestinal tract.
 If you suspect you have celiac disease, your doctor can test a blood sample for the antibodies that are the hallmark of the disease.
 Typically, a biopsy of the small intestine is also performed to check for damage.
 Still, many people who suspect they might have an issue with gluten because of fatigue, poor mental acuity, or other symptoms are going gluten free without testing, to see if their symptoms resolve.